 Attorney General Ashley Moody said, “The excess supply of prescription medications is helping fuel the national opioid crisis and teen vaping is at an all-time high.
 Properly disposing of unused, expired drugs and vaping products helps prevent addiction and could save a life.
 I ask all Floridians to please participate in Drug Take-Back Day and help keep addictive opioids and vaping products from falling into the wrong hands.”

 DEA coordinates drug take-back days with state and local law enforcement.
 Floridians can learn more about National Prescription Drug Take-Back Day and find participating locations by visiting TakeBackDay.dea.gov.

 Since the fall of 2010, the total amount of prescription drugs collected by DEA is 11,816,393 pounds.
 During the last Drug Take-Back Day in April, more than 930,000 pounds of unused or expired prescription medication were turned in—35,775 pounds in Florida.

-To see more information and statistics on October’s results, click here.
+To see more information and statistics on April’s results, click here.

 To find local prescription drug disposal locations participating in Drug Take-Back Day, click here.

 It is important to note that DEA does not accept devices with lithium ion batteries.
 If the batteries cannot be removed, DEA recommends individuals visit stores that recycle lithium ion batteries.